 TAMPA, Fla — Good morning Tampa Bay!
 It's Tuesday.

-Let's get started with the stories you need to know about.
+Let's take a look at the stories you need to know about.